OpenAegis/rich-text-editor-app/README.md

    - `APP_IFRAME_BASE_URL` - The base URL where your app will be hosted
    - `APP_API_BASE_URL` - The base URL where your app's API will be accessible

-For production deployments, consider using a proper APL implementation like Upstash instead of the default FileAPL.
+For production deployments, consider using a proper APL implementation like Turso instead of the default FileAPL.